ibouchama/cloud-comp-arch-project-team/README.md

 Your cluster should now be created.
 Verify with the following command and get the names of the vms:

-- kubectl get nodes -o wide
+- `kubectl get nodes -o wide`
-  You should see 4 nodes: 1 master and 3 nodes
+  You should see 4 nodes: 1 master and 3 nodes\
+  8 nodes for

 \
 Please go to section Part2a if you're doing Part2a.
 Otherwise, continue.